Stationary entanglement of a levitated oscillator with an optical field

-In conclusion, we have demonstrated the generation of quantum entanglement between the center-of-mass motion of a levitated nanosphere and an optical field, extending beyond the interaction region and persisting in the propagating wave.
+In conclusion, we demonstrate quantum entanglement between the center-of-mass motion of a levitated nanosphere and a propagating optical field.
 By combining coherent scattering in an optical cavity with high efficiency heterodyne detection, we reconstruct the full set of optical–mechanical correlations and observe the violation of separability bounds under experimentally accessible conditions.
-These results establish levitated optomechanical systems as a versatile platform for achieving and exploiting light–matter entanglement.
-The ability to produce it at room temperature, without requiring ultra-cryogenic environments or fine-tuned parameters, represents a significant step toward practical macroscopic quantum technologies.
-A distinctive advantage of levitated systems is the availability of additional, weakly coupled mechanical degrees of freedom beyond center-of-mass motion, including rotational and librational modes~\cite{Barker2023,kamba2023,Dania2025,Toros2025}.
-Access to these additional mechanical degrees of freedom, combined with the prospect of trapping and simultaneously cooling multiple levitated nanospheres within a single optical cavity \cite{Vijayan2024,Pontin2025}, could enable the generation of multipartite and multimode entangled states mediated by a common optical field \cite{Chauhan2022}, while opening new avenues for scalable light–matter interfaces with enhanced sensitivity and control.
-More broadly, the combination of strong isolation, tunable interactions, and the ability to distribute quantum correlations via propagating fields positions levitated optomechanics as a promising setting for future investigations of fundamental physics.
-In particular, these systems suggest a realistic path toward experimental tests of whether gravity can mediate quantum correlations, by enabling the preparation and control of nonclassical states of increasingly massive objects~\cite{Bose2017,Marletto2017}.
-Such experiments could provide new insights into the quantum nature of gravity and into possible modifications of quantum mechanics at macroscopic scales.
+These results establish levitated optomechanical systems as a versatile platform for generating and distributing light–matter entanglement at room temperature, without ultra-cryogenic environments or stringent parameter tuning, providing a significant contribution to macroscopic quantum technologies.
+Beyond center-of-mass motion, additional mechanical degrees of freedom — including rotational and librational modes~\cite{Barker2023,kamba2023,Dania2025,Toros2025} — provide further opportunities for multimode quantum control.
+Combined with the prospect of trapping and simultaneously cooling multiple levitated nanospheres in a single optical cavity \cite{Vijayan2024,Pontin2025}, this architecture could enable multipartite entanglement mediated by a shared optical field \cite{Chauhan2022}.
+More broadly, the ability to prepare nonclassical states of increasingly massive objects may open the way to experimental tests of the possible quantum nature of gravity~\cite{Bose2017,Marletto2017} and conjectured modifications of quantum mechanics at macroscopic scales.